CHAPTER HOUSE SINGERS Essential information for singing at services in St Mary’s Cathedral

 Rehearsal: 9.30am in choir stalls ready for prompt start.

 - Vestry Prayer: The Lord be with you.
-And also with you.
+And with thy spirit.
 Let us proceed in peace.
 In the name of Christ, Amen.

 - After the Vestry prayer, follow the Crucifer and Acolytes on the long route down the North Aisle to the West Door and then up the Nave, dividing left and right round the Nave Altar, up to the top end of the choir stalls and then back down through the choir stalls towards the Nave.
 Turn round (inwards) to face the High Altar, bow all together (take cue from Crucifer) and turn back ready for the First hymn (“Introit”).